fialovy/reddit_terminal_joke/README.md

 **Step 0: Clone this repo and make sure you have `uv`**

 [uv](https://docs.astral.sh/uv/getting-started/installation/) is a Python package installer and resolver that isn't...well, a [dumpster fire](https://nielscautaerts.xyz/python-dependency-management-is-a-dumpster-fire.html).
+It might be a bit much for this, but, hey...I wanted black and isort, too.

 **Step 1: Be able to make reddit API calls**